Saasassin/saasassin.github.io/blog/2023-11-02-backlog-maintenance/index.md

 4. **Backlog Issues should have a clear Definition of Done** - Garbage belongs in the bin, not the backlog.
 If issues are arriving in the backlog without a clear definition of Done or Acceptance Criteria that everyone understands, then they should be rejected.

 5. **Categorize and Tag your Issues** - Tags and Labels should be used to help categorize or group issues together.
 This will help Product Management and Engineering to quickly filter and find issues that are related.
-This will help with prioritization as engineers can knock-out multiple issues that are related, and in the same part of the codebase, at the same time.
+Categorized issue, for instance, can help with prioritization as engineers can knock-out multiple issues that are related, and in the same part of the codebase, at the same time.

 ## Conclusion